Tailor made city breaks and river cruises to Christmas Markets

 Festive Markets traditionally take place during the four week of advent and are an ever growing popular city break holiday in Europe.
 The markets sell food and drink associated with the winter season along with increasing varieties of Christmas gifts, they usually have a nativity scene, masses of festive lights and a huge tree.
 Some have ice rinks nearby, Santa’s grottos and many other attractions.
 The air will be scented with spices from the sweets, cakes and mulled wine and twinkling fairy lights will create a magical Christmas experience for all the family.
+These city breaks are great for foodies!
+Here is a blog from our very own Mags who visited the Budapest Christmas Market!

 Christmas Markets originated in Germany and Austria, also in the Alsace region.
 These markets started in the late middle ages, one of the oldest being the Dresden Christmas Market, first held in 1434.
 There are over 250 stalls in Dresden which attract around two million visitors a year!
 In Vienna, their December Market dated back to 1294 and was the forerunner of the modern Christmas Markets.
 Advent usually starts with the opening of the Christmas Market or Weihnactsmarkt these are held in town squares and pedestrian zones with some markets having singing and dancing as well as the stalls.
 From Saltzburg market you can visit the nearby village of Oberndorf where the carol Silent Night was written, visit the local chapel and snd cards with special Christmas stamps.